effect in PowerPoint adds more depth to your selected shape, and you may achieve the perfect

 Task Pane with the

-Effects tab selected, as shown highlighted in red
+Effects tab active, as shown highlighted in red

 within Figure 4.